chinapedia/wikipedia.abstract.en/Page/Rugby_union.md

 History

-box in Rugby, Warwickshire, with a rugby football pitch in the foreground|alt=A wide shot of an old English school with a central tower, a sports pitch is seen in the foreground.]]
+in Rugby, Warwickshire, with a rugby football pitch in the foreground|alt=A wide shot of an old English school with a central tower, a sports pitch is seen in the foreground.]]

 The origin of rugby football is reputed to be an incident during a game of English school football at Rugby School in 1823, when William Webb Ellis is said to have picked up the ball and run with it.[3]
 Although the evidence for the story is doubtful, it was immortalised at the school with a plaque unveiled in 1895.[4][5]
 Despite the doubtful evidence, the Rugby World Cup trophy is named after Webb Ellis.
 Rugby football stems from the form of game played at Rugby School, which former pupils then introduced to their university.